Quantum Photonic Gates with Two-Dimensional Random Walkers: Conclusion

 \section{Conclusion}

-To sum up, this study demonstrates the feasibility of performing quantum logic operations using continuous-time two-dimensional random walkers within a hybrid photonic environment.
+To sum up, this work demonstrates the feasibility of performing quantum logic operations using continuous-time two-dimensional random walkers within a hybrid photonic environment.
 We have proposed and analyzed the C-NOT gate, as a multi-qubit gate, and the X-gate, as a single-qubit gate, leveraging the dual-rail encoding scheme for the qubits.
 The gates are designed using the inverse design method, where photons randomly walk in a two-dimensional silicon host medium embedded with an optimized distribution of silicon dioxide scatterers.
-The detailed analysis of the quantum correlation function underscores the reliability and effectiveness of these gates.
-It has been shown that the success rate of the C-NOT gate is approximately 0.46 and that the X-gate is approximately 1 in a wide range of wavelengths around the design wavelength of $\lambda = 1550~nm$.
+The detailed analysis of the quantum correlation function and gates fidelity underscores the reliability and effectiveness of these gates.
+It has been shown that the success rate of the C-NOT gate is approximately 0.46, with a fidelity around 0.95.
+Additionally, the success rate and fidelity of the X-gate are approximately 1 in a wide range of wavelengths around the design wavelength of $\lambda = 1550~nm$.
 This work is a step forward in the practical implementation of quantum computing using photonic platforms, with promising implications for future advancements in scalable and robust quantum computing architectures.